By Daphne Cruise, PAg., Crops Extension Specialist

 - If control is warranted, do so as close to nightfall as possible, as this is the time when cutworms will come up to feed.

 - Squeeze a few cutworms.
 Green insides mean they are actively feeding.
 Brown insides mean they have stopped feeding.
-However, this is tricky since they may have stopped feeding as they are about to pupate (at which time that they will not cause any more damage), or they are moulting between instars, which means they will continue to feed.
+However, this is tricky since they may have stopped feeding as they are about to pupate (at which time they will not cause any more damage), or they are moulting between instars, which means they will continue to feed.
 Residual activity of most insecticides should help to control them when they do start feeding again.